-The portfolio turnover rate is calculated by dividing the lesser of purchases or sales of portfolio securities by the average monthly value of the Fund's portfolio securities.
+The portfolio turnover rate for a Fund is calculated by dividing the lesser of purchases or sales of portfolio securities by the average monthly value of the Fund's portfolio securities.
 For purposes of this calculation, portfolio securities exclude all securities having a maturity when purchased of one year or less.
 High turnover rates are likely to result in comparatively greater brokerage expenses.
-Because the Fund has not yet commenced operations, no portfolio turnover figures are available as of the date of this SAI.
+Portfolio turnover rates for the fiscal years or period ended December 31, 2024 and 2023 were as follows: